banked/jobs/techlead_productengineering.md

 All interviews will take place remotely, via Zoom.

-Your interview will be broken down into three stages, scheduled separately and with feedback after each:
+Your interview will be broken down into four stages, scheduled separately and with feedback after each:

 1. An initial call with the VP of Engineering to outline the company and the role, and for you to share your career experience.
 If there's a good fit to move forward, we'll continue with a technical interview.
 2. A technical interview with peer tech leads.
 It's a chance for you to share your technical knowledge in a little more depth.
 We'll outline a few high level technical problems and discuss possible solutions together.
-3. A technical interview our VP Engineering, focused more on system architecture and leadership skills.
+3. An interview our VP Engineering, focused more on system architecture and leadership skills.
 4. A final stage for you to talk with our Head of People about the high level direction of the company, what you want to achieve with your career and how Banked can help you achieve it.
 At this point we should have enough information to make you an offer, should it be appropriate.

 All interviews will take place remotely.